 Potters have turned, fired, and glazed at Jugtown Pottery for a little more than a century.
 The business was founded in 1917 by Jacques and Juliana Busbee, Raleigh aristocrats and art collectors who were determined to save the struggling craft of North Carolina pottery.
 The local industry had taken a hard hit due to plummeting sales of whiskey and moonshine jugs during Prohibition and the growing popularity of glass and metal containers and china dishware.
-Jugtown was one of the first potteries to shift from simple utilitarian pieces to more profitable decorative items and artistic forms whose innovative glazes had quirky names, such as Tobacco Spit Brown, Frogskin Green, and Chinese Blue.
+Jugtown was one of the first potteries to shift from simple utilitarian pieces to more profitable decorative items and artistic forms whose innovative glazes had quirky names, such as Tobacco Spit Brown and Frogskin Green.
 Visitors can see a timeline display in the museum building on the property.

 Vernon Owens, a sixth-generation potter, bought Jugtown in 1983 and now makes pottery with his family — his wife, Pam; their children, Travis and Bayle; and his brother Bobby.
 Visitors are welcome to watch them work, although in December, the Owenses shift from making pottery to selling it.
 In years past, they’ve served bites of rum cake to shoppers during celebration weekends and winter kiln openings.
 The Sales Cabin, built in 1921, displays the Owenses’ work, plus decorative items and household wares from other local and regional artists, including ironwork, jewelry, textiles, woodworking, candles, and glass.

 330 Jugtown Road, Seagrove, NC 27341, (910) 464-3266, jugtownware.com